My IBM Log in Subscribe

 Manufacturing

 Advanced AI with analytics can help manufacturers create predictive insights on market trends.
-Generative AI can speed and optimize product design by helping companies create multiple design options.
+Generative AI can accelerate and optimize product design by helping companies create multiple design options.
 AI can also assist with suggestions for boosting production efficiency.
 Using historical data of production, generative AI can predict or locate equipment failures in real time—and then suggest equipment adjustments, repair options or needed spare parts.
+Also, AI enhances supply chain management by optimizing inventory levels, predicting material shortages and improving logistics to create a seamless production flow.

 Pharmaceuticals